jdev-coder/JSK-Bot/README.md

 # JSK-Bot

-Open the batch file with notepad
+Open the batch file with notepad.

-Change user to your Windows username
+Change user to your Windows username.

 How to run?